NikUstimenko/acoustotreams/docs/operators.rst

 Operators
 =========

-There are numerous operators implemented in *acoutreams*.
+There are numerous operators implemented in *acoustotreams*.
 They replicate to some extend the way active transformations with operators work on linear mapping :math:`M`

 .. math::